R-unic/roblox-cr/README.md

 roblox-cr is a Crystal-to-Luau compiler for Roblox.
 It takes a string of Crystal code and converts it into Lua.

+## Installation

+1. Clone the repository
+2. Run `make install`
+3. Check if everything is working by running `rbxcr -h`

+## Usage

+1. Make a Roblox Crystal project using `rbxcr --init`
+2. Write some code
+3. Compile using `rbxcr` if you're inside of your project folder, otherwise `rbxcr -D <project_dir>`
+4. Sync to Roblox using [Rojo](https://rojo.space/) or another syncing plugin.

 ## Might be added

 - Macros